vchan2/vchan2.github.io/2024APCalculusBC.md

   * (AP) Handle more challenging problems of the types above.
 -->

-Unit 1-5 test is scheduled for <b>Monday, September 9</b> in-class.
+Unit 1-5 test is scheduled for <b>Wednesday, September 11</b> in-class.
 You should be proficient in all material contained in Units 1-5.
 More precisely, you should be able to:
   * Compute limits of a function graphically.
   * Compute limits of a composite function graphically.
   * Interpret tabular information for finding limits.